florianstijven/Browne-data-OTR/README.md

 # Missing Data and Multiple Imputation

-All code related to exploring missing data and performing multiple imputation resides in the `Mutliple Imputation/` directory.
+All code related to exploring missing data and performing multiple imputation resides in the `Multiple Imputation/` directory.

 The `Multiple Imputation/exploration_of_missingness.Rmd` file contains code (and prose) for exploring the missingness.
 The html and word documents produced by this